GG-Creations/WinFormApp/README.md

 # WinFormApp
-In the Master Branch is the win form app that show and export data to excel from web service which web web service take data from sql db.
+In the Master Branch is the windows form application that show and export data to excel from web service which web web service take data from sql db.